-While the Feline virus does not cause severe disease, it can support a genetic mutation in very few cats and develop into a very serious or fatal condition known as feline infectious peritonitis (FIP).
-Why this mutation process occurs is still unknown!
+While the Feline virus does not cause severe disease, it can support a genetic mutation in very few cats and develop into a very serious and often fatal condition known as feline infectious peritonitis (FIP).
+Why this mutation process occurs is still unknown.

 Signs and symptoms of FIP include:

 - Eye problems